wighawag/sveltejs-adapter-ipfs/README.md

 # sveltejs-adapter-ipfs

+See the demo repo on why it is needed : https://github.com/bug-reproduction/svelte-kit-static-ipfs/tree/fixes#fixes

 Adapter for Svelte apps that prerenders your entire site as a collection of static files with support for IPFS.

 This is based on adapter-static but add a post-processing step that do the following :